Polls open in Greece's first election since international bailout spending controls ended

 The winner of Sunday’s election will have three days to negotiate a coalition with one or more other parties.
 If that fails, the mandate to form a government is then given to the second party.
 But deep divisions between the two main parties and four smaller ones expected to enter parliament mean a coalition will be hard to come by, making a second election likely on July 2.

-The second election would be held under a new electoral law which makes it easier for a winning party to form a government by giving it a bonus of up to 50 seats.
+The second election would be held under a new electoral law which makes it easier for a winning party to form a government by giving it a bonus of up to 50 seats in parliament, calculated on a sliding scale depending on the percentage of votes won.

-A multitude of smaller parties are also vying for votes, although only a few are likely to have any chance of meeting the 3% threshold to gain seats in Greece’s 300-member parliament.
+A total of 32 parties are vying for votes, although opinion polls have indicated only six have a realistic chance of meeting the 3% threshold to gain seats in parliament.

 Greece’s once-dominant socialist Pasok party is likely to be at the center of any coalition talks.
 Overtaken by Syriza during Greece’s 2009-2018 financial crisis, the party has been polling at around 10%.
 Its leader, Nikos Androulakis, 44, was at the center of a wiretapping scandal in which his phone was targeted for surveillance.